DELIVER A MASS TRANSIT SOLUTION TO CONNECT QUEENSLAND’S FASTEST GROWING REGION TO PLACES AND POSSIBILITIES

 • bus rapid transit.

-In 2020, the Strategic Assessment was provided to the Department of Transport and Main Roads which is reviewing it for use as its Strategic Assessment of Service Requirement (SASR).
+In 2020, the Strategic Assessment was provided to the Department of Transport and Main Roads which reviewed it for use as its Strategic Assessment of Service Requirement (SASR).

-As a result of the Strategic Assessment, this project is now included as an Early-Stage Proposal on Infrastructure Australia’s Infrastructure Priority List.
+Following the Strategic Assessment, this project has been included as an Early-Stage Proposal on Infrastructure Australia’s Infrastructure Priority List.

 Council secured an election commitment from the Queensland Government in 2020 for $1 million towards the Options Analysis (Stage 2 Business Case) for this project.